dennisss/dacha/pkg/app/study/index.md

     - Only update if > 30 minutes have passed
     - Weight be how wrong the prediction is.
     - next_attempt_score - (post_decay_confidence - original_confidence)

+Offline mode / syncronization:

+- Allow fetching all user data locally
+- General idea is that syncing back up later mainly requires sending a list of attempts
+    - Server will re-do calculations
+    - Basically fast rewind the state and fast forward
+-